LaTeX Notebook Functionality

 How do I register the texmf directory?

-• In general (windows or otherwise) you should be able to use the command initexmf --register-root=[LOCATION OF YOUR PYSPECDATA REPO]/texmf
+• In general (windows or otherwise) you should be able to use the command initexmf --register-root=[DIRECTORY ONE UP FROM PYSPECDATA FOLDER]/pyspecdata/texmf

 Once you’ve done this, the shell command kpsewhich mypython.sty should return a result (if you have miktex installed on windows, this should work from either the git bash prompt or the dos or powershell prompt).

-3. If pyspecdata is installed, and the texmf directory is registered with your latex compiles (e.g. miktex), you should be able to clone and compile the example notebooks repo from the franck lab.
+If pyspecdata is installed, and the texmf directory is registered with your latex compiler (e.g. miktex), you should be able to clone and compile the example notebooks repo from the franck lab

 • The first time you do this, miktex might need to install many packages, so that you need to keep hitting enter and then reattempting.